Condyloid process, loss of, one or both sides

 The VA rates Condyloid process, loss of, one or both sides under Diagnostic Code (DC) 9908, governed by 38 CFR 38 CFR § 4.150.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Condyloid process, loss of, one or both sides qualify for TDIU (Total Disability Individual Unemployability)?
+Can Condyloid process, loss of, one or both sides qualify for TDIU?

-What evidence do I need to establish service connection for Condyloid process, loss of, one or both sides?
+What evidence supports a higher rating for Condyloid process, loss of, one or both sides?

-What is the C&P exam like for Condyloid process, loss of, one or both sides?
+What happens at the C&P exam for Condyloid process, loss of, one or both sides?

 Get a Personalized Rating Analysis